alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

-"A Greek Alchemical Epigram in Its Middle Byzantine Context.''
+“A Greek Alchemical Epigram in Its Middle Byzantine Context.”

-> *Journal of the Warburg and Courtauld Institutes* (forthcoming 2021).
+> *Journal of the Warburg and Courtauld Institutes* 83 (forthcoming).

 "Like a Runaway Slave: The Discourse of an Eighth-Century Muslim Ascetic."

-> *Journal of Near Eastern Studies* (forthcoming 2021).
+> *Journal of Near Eastern Studies* (forthcoming).

 "Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."

 > In *The Diagram Paradigm: Cross-Cultural Approaches*, ed.
-Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, forthcoming 2021).
+Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, forthcoming).

 "Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics."